 As you browse through the online shop (Or physical shop if you’re lucky enough to be in Japan) you’ll notice a heavy American vibe to a lot of their clothing.

-It’s this mashup of cultures that has helped BEAMS rise to the heights it’s at today and create an incredibly unique minimal clothing line.
+It’s this mashup of cultures that have helped BEAMS rise to the heights it’s at today and create an incredibly unique minimal clothing line.

-BEAMS also made a name for itself with cross-brand collaborations from specially designed mobile phones to clothing that could accomodate specific digital devices.
+BEAMS also made a name for itself with cross-brand collaborations from specially designed mobile phones to clothing that could accommodate specific digital devices.

 So there you have it.
 7 minimal Japanese clothing brands that you can buy right now!

 I’m constantly on the hunt to make my wardrobe a little more minimal but before I did the research for this post, I didn’t look any further forward than UNIQLO and MUJI.